aliwaki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u:takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd: find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev | LC_ALL=C sort -f:script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+sort | uniq -u:takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd: find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev | LC_ALL=C sort -f:script that lists all the files with a .gif extension in the current directory and all its sub-directories. cut -c 1 | tr -d '\n' | sort: script that decodes acrostics that use the first letter of each line.